CyberShadow/thincow/README.md

 -----

 1. Create a directory containing the upstream device(s).
-   You can use symlinks to add block devices in `/dev`.
+   You can use symlinks to add block devices from `/dev`.

 2. Create data (and optionally metadata) directories for `thincow`'s use.